 Check the vehicle’s history

 Checking the history of the vehicle is the most important step.
 You should carry out a simple DVLA vehicle check.
 Doing so reduces the chances of investing in illegally sold cars or those having undergone major repairs.
 It also allows you to know if any money is due on the car by the current owner.
 It saves you from falling prey to fraud and purchasing any car that is not safe for you.

-- Check car details: Request the seller to provide the following details of the car:
+Check car details: Request the seller to provide the following information about the car: